Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Near-Field Soft Cooperative Localization

 In the localization problem, we consider a more accurate estimate to have a lower cost.

 First, our objective is to find the most probable LoS path among all the paths for each BS.
 UM-MIMO systems usually rely on high-frequency communication, which offer the advantage of reducing the size of antenna elements, allowing for a larger number of antennas to be placed within a limited area \cite{rappaport2019wireless}.
-In high-frequency communication systems, the energy of the signal is primarily concentrated on the LoS path.
+In high-frequency communication systems, the signal energy is primarily concentrated on the LoS path.
 Therefore, the LoS path will have the largest cost according to \eqref{eq:costFunc}, and the soft position calculated from the LoS path will have the least cost according to \eqref{eq:cost}.
-It predicates the LoS path is the first path which is extracted by VNNCE, if it exists.
-In practical environments, the LoS path may be blocked by barriers, resulting in the soft scatter position having the least cost.
+This suggests that, if present, the LoS path is the first path extracted by VNNCE.
+In practical environments, the LoS path may be blocked by barriers, resulting in the soft scatterer position having the least cost.
 Additionally, in situations with poor wireless channel conditions, false estimates of propagation parameters may occur, leading to the soft user position being far from the actual position.

 To address these challenges, we employ a consistency strategy \cite{yang2022soft} to determine whether each soft position contributes constructively or destructively to the final user localization.
-Given two soft positions $\boldsymbol{\nu}_{1}\sim\mathcal{N}\left(\boldsymbol{\nu}_{1};\hat{\boldsymbol{\nu}}_{1},\mathbf{\hat{V}}_{\boldsymbol{\nu}_{1}}\right)$ and $\boldsymbol{\nu}_{2}\sim\mathcal{N}\left(\boldsymbol{\nu}_{2};\hat{\boldsymbol{\nu}}_{2},\mathbf{\hat{V}}_{\boldsymbol{\nu}_{2}}\right)$, we calculate the consistency indicator as:
+Given two soft positions $\boldsymbol{\nu}_{1}\sim\mathcal{N}\left(\hat{\boldsymbol{\nu}}_{1},\mathbf{\hat{V}}_{\boldsymbol{\nu}_{1}}\right)$ and $\boldsymbol{\nu}_{2}\sim\mathcal{N}\left(\hat{\boldsymbol{\nu}}_{2},\mathbf{\hat{V}}_{\boldsymbol{\nu}_{2}}\right)$, we calculate the consistency indicator as:

-where $\zeta$ , a tunable parameter, is the consistency threshold.
-If and only if $\eta=1$, the two soft positions can be considered to represent the same position and can be fused together.